mwtaylor/Cookbook/content/recipes/guinness-stew/index.md

       - name: Mince the Garlic
         text: Finely mince or press the garlic.
       - name: Cut Beef
         text: Trim any large chunks of hard fat.
-Cut the beef into 2-inch chunks.
+Cut the beef into large flat steak-like pieces.
+              Season the beef well with salt.
   - section_name: Brown Beef and Cook Aromatics
     steps:
       - name: Brown Beef
         text: Heat oil in a dutch oven on high heat.
 Brown the beef in 2 or 3 batches.
               Don't crowd the pan to allow for browning to happen.
-Remove and set aside when all sides are deeply browned.
+Remove and set aside when both sides are deeply browned.
       - name: Cook Onion and Garlic
+        text: Start cooking the onion until softened and aromatic.
+      - name: Cube Beef
+        text: While the onions are cooking cut the beef steaks into 2-inch cubes.
+Coat the beef in flour.
+      - name: Cook Garlic
-        text: Cook the onion until softened and aromatic.
-Add garlic and cook for an additional 2 minutes.
+        text: Add garlic and cook for an additional 2 minutes.
   - section_name: Make Stew and Start Simmer
     steps:
       - name: Cook Tomato Paste
         text: Add tomato paste and cook until darkened.
       - name: Add Beef and Cook in the Flour
-        text: Add the beef back to the dutch oven and stir in the flour.
+        text: Add the beef back to the dutch oven and stir in.
 Cook for 2 minutes.
       - name: Deglaze and Add Liquids
         text: Deglaze with the red wine.
 Add Bachan's sauce and can of Guinness.
 Add about 2 cups of water to cover everything.